 Tea… from the farm to the cup

 The phenomenon of paddock to plate continues to build in Australia as we live more mindfully and sustainably.
-Being more aware of where our food is grown, by whom and the story behind the farmers and producers of our commodities is one way to be more proactive about food ecology and ethical values on sourcing…
+Being more aware of where our food is grown, by whom and the story behind the farmers and producers of our commodities is one way to be more proactive about food ecology and ethical values in sourcing…

 “Strange how a teapot can represent at the same time the comforts of solitude and the pleasures of company.”